Updated on: October 1, 2022

 Dashlane vs. 1Password: Overall Winner

 Dashlane provides comprehensive password security, convenient and accurate auto-filling, an intuitive interface, and unique extra features — all for an excellent value.
-Dashlane’s VPN, automatic password changer, and live dark web monitoring are particularly useful and valuable features that really mark Dashlane as a standout password manager.
+Dashlane’s VPN and live dark web monitoring are particularly useful and valuable features that really mark Dashlane as a standout password manager.

 1Password also provides powerful password protection, time-saving auto-filling features, a user-friendly interface, some really good additional features, and cheaper plans than Dashlane.
 1Password is really good for both advanced and new users, and it’s my favorite option for families (it’s the only brand that lets you add as many users as you want under a single family plan).
 I like its Watchtower feature for password auditing, the family vault sharing tool is really convenient, and its vault customization makes it easy to keep your passwords organized — all of which allows for an effortless and reliable password manager experience.